Top 6 Retirement Mistakes To Avoid

 The only way to avoid falling into the inheritance trap is to make sure you have a solid retirement plan and a financial advisor that you can trust.

 Discussion Question: Do you find yourself relying on any of the above retirement mistakes?
-What is your next step.
+What is your next step?

 Hey friends,

-With so much going on with holiday planning and stuff to renovate around the house I need to be home for my family.
+With so much going on with holiday planning and stuff to renovate around the house, I need to be home for my family.

-That’s our exciting week, how was yours?
+That’s an exciting week, how was yours?

 Mr.CBB